Akhil2004S/Python_Projects/README.md

   It is personal blog which consists of articles of my interest.
 Users can register in that website .
   Registered Users will be able to comment on the post.
   As an admin I will be able to create new posts and delete the posts.
-  The user details and admin details are stored in a database using FLask=SQLAlchemy.
+  The user details and admin details are stored in a database using FLask-SQLAlchemy.
   The passwords are protected using Hashing Technique.
   This consists of all the HTML files , Bootstrap for CSS and the Flask program.